Applications are welcomed from parents of boys attending state primary schools and independent preparatory schools which finish at the end of Year 6.

 The School Reference

 Approximately eight weeks before the entrance exam we shall write to your son’s current headteacher to request a confidential report in support of his application.

 Boys showing potential in the written assessments are invited for interview with a member of our teaching staff.
 The interview is an important part of our decision making process and provides boys with a further opportunity to shine.
 The interviews are general in nature and usually last around 20 minutes.
 Not all boys who sit the written assessments are invited for interview and not all boys interviewed are offered a place.

 Offers and Acceptances

-Places are awarded in mid-February and a deposit of £1,500 is required to accept the offer of a place.
+Places are awarded in mid-February and a non-refundable deposit of £1,600 is required to accept the offer of a place.
 Acceptances are required in early March.